 You absolutely don’t need slides.
 However, if you’d like to make slides, use anything that you are comfortable with.
 Don’t worry if it doesn’t look polished, lightning talks don’t need to be!
 You might use Microsoft Word, Keynote, a PDF, or a website.
 Even a simple terminal or console window where you enter commands can work well for presenting your ideas.

-Keep in mind that the projector will be lower resolution, typically 1024x768, and that low-contrast slides don’t present well.
-You’ll also need to make your terminal or console font very large so that everyone can see what you’re typing.
 If you’re running code examples, have them written, debugged, and ready to go.
 Watching someone write code as they go can be great in a longer deep-dive type of talk, but it’s not very well-suited to a lightning talk.

 Live Demos: Proceed at your own risk¶